yukaizou2015/module-stats/_episodes/00-Introduction-to-module.md

 objectives:
 - "Teach neuroimagers about the statistical aspects of reproducibility"
 - "Have a collaborative training enterprise: you can improve this module if you know how to do a pull request or raise an issue on github:github.com/repronim/module-stat.
 See module 'the informatics basics of reproducibility (module 0) on how to do this."
-- "This module should give you a critical eye on most of the current literature and the knowledge to do solid work"
+- "This module should give you a critical eye on most of the current literature and the knowledge to do statistically robust work, hence more replicable"
 keypoints:
-- Reproducible analysis is impacted by statistical analyses.
+- Reproducible analysis is strongly impacted by statistical analyses.
 - Reproducible research requires understanding the notions of sampling, testing, power, model selection.

 ---